Alphabetical List of Posts

 • Theresa Swartz Grotta

-1836-1922 Bohemian Jewish immigrant.
-Worked tirelessly on behalf of needy families in Newark, president of Hebrew Ladies Immediate Relief Society and other relief societies.
-Member of the National Council for Jewish Women, first president of the Newark Council for Jewish Women.
-In 1893 represented Newark’s Jewish Women at the Congress of Religious in Chicago.
-Member…
+1836-1922 Theresa Grotta was a Bohemian Jewish immigrant who worked tirelessly on behalf of needy families in Newark.
+She was president of Hebrew Ladies Immediate Relief Society and other relief societies.
+Theresa was a member of the National Council for Jewish Women, first president of the Newark Council for Jewish Women.
+In 1893 she represented…

 • Tina Eugene Holtzclaw Bohannon